 Instructions

 - Heat the olive oil over a medium heat in a high-sided pan and add the chopped leek (or onion).
-Sweat for a few minutes, stirring continuously, ensuring the leek doesn't brown.
+Sweat for a few minutes, stirring continuously, ensuring it doesn't brown.
 Add the finely chopped garlic (and smoked paprika if using) and sweat for a couple of minutes more.

 - Add the chopped potato, adding the stock.
-Boil then reduce heat, cover and simmer for about 10-15 minutes or until the potatoes are cooked.
+Boil then cover and simmer on reduced heat for about 15 minutes or until the potatoes are cooked.

-- Finally add the arugula (reserve a few for the decor) and parsley leaves.
-Return very BRIEFLY to the boil with the lid on, then immediately turn off the heat.
+- Finally add the rocket/arugula (reserve a few for the decor) and parsley leaves.
+Return very BRIEFLY to the boil with the lid on (no more than 5 minutes), then immediately turn off the heat.

-- Blend until smooth, adding some salt and ground black pepper to your taste.
+- Blend with a stick blender until smooth, adding some salt and ground black pepper to your taste.

-- When ready to serve, reheat gently (do not boil), drizzle with some good quality olive oil and decorate with some arugula leaves.
+- When ready to serve, reheat gently (do not boil), drizzle over some good quality olive oil and decorate with some rocket/arugula leaves.

 Notes